Import Statement

 }

-in the above example, the util package got to consider.
+In the above example, the util package got considered.

-case 6-: whenever importing a java package all classes and interfaces present in that package by default are available but not sub package classes if we want to use subpackage class compulsory we should write import until sub package level.
+Whenever importing a Java package, all classes and interfaces present in that package are by default available, but not subpackage classes.
+If we want to use subpackage classes, we must write import statements up to the subpackage level.

-to use pattern class in out program which import statement is required.
+To use Pattern class in our program, which import statement is required:

 - java.lang package

-in the case of c language #include all input/output headers will be loaded at the beginning only at translate time hence it is static include.
+In C language, #include loads all input/output headers at the beginning at translate time; hence, it is static include.

-but in the case of java import statement no .class file loaded at the beginning whenever we are using a particular class then only the crossponding .class file will be loaded this is like dynamic include are load on demand of load on the fly
+But in Java, the import statement does not load .class files at the beginning.
+Whenever we use a particular class, only the corresponding .class file will be loaded.
+This is like dynamic include or load on demand or load on the fly.